liviumo/trestle-example/ex_platform_ssp.md

 Ex Platform SSP

 # Ex Platform overview
-This is the frontmatter for the EC Drupalcreate System Security Plan
+This is the frontmatter for the EX System Security Plan

 <!-- This iterates over the controls in a resolved catalog and prints out the control statement, summary table,
 and implemented requirements